 Spectra are distributed by Thermo Fisher Scientific, under license from Canadian Patent and Development Limited.

 For the majority of samples, material purity is 95% or better; in many cases, is greater than 99%

 Spectra are grouped with similar compounds in the library

 Contains 3,549 spectra

 Data format: High Resolution (HR)

+About Spectral Libraries Spectral library searching has long been an extraordinarily valuable tool in the analytical chemist's toolbox.
+Our extensive series of spectral libraries includes information specific to application, industry or spectral technique.
 Spectral library searching based on digital matching of spectral signatures is a very effective way of performing qualitative identification of compounds.
 Because FT-IR and Raman spectroscopic signatures are based on molecular functional groups, even if the exact compound is not present in the libraries, the list of matching compounds from a spectral library search can often lead to identification, or at least classification, of the material.
 Thermo Scientific libraries span applications for Hazmat, Forensics, Food, Polymers and Organic Chemistry.